sarawillhelm4262-a11y/RoxyAutomotive/README.md

 <img width="1276" height="711" alt="Image" src="https://github.com/user-attachments/assets/20a0b575-1e7d-4ba0-a065-79759bb5b1d7" />

-When drilling down to the Midwest Region, our visuals revealed a delinquency rate of 8.38% as shown below:
+When drilling down to the Midwest Region, our visuals revealed a delinquency rate of 8.38% for Underwriter 45 as shown below: